Volumes soar at Balkrishna Industries Ltd counter

-Balkrishna Industries Ltd clocked volume of 88085 shares by 10:46 IST on BSE, a 22.78 times surge over two-week average daily volume of 3866 shares
+Balkrishna Industries Ltd recorded volume of 47.4 lakh shares by 14:14 IST on NSE, a 16.17 times surge over two-week average daily volume of 2.93 lakh shares

 Also Read